 10.1 All staff are trained so that they understand they are expected and encouraged to raise concerns they have, whether related to the safeguarding and welfare of pupils, the conduct of staff or other matters, during the course of their employment in accordance with the School's polices (including the Whistleblowing policy, the Safeguarding and child protection policy and the Code of conduct policy).
+All staff receive training so that they understand the School's expectations.
 Safeguarding children is at the centre of the School's culture and is accordingly considered formally during staff performance development reviews and appraisal and finally at an exit interview which are offered to all leavers.